Ramon96/frontend-applications/README.md

  * The Pro's and Con's of React
  * How to deploy a React Project

-# Things I whised I had learned
+# Things I wish I had learned
  * Better grasp of Spaql
  * What Redux is all about
  * The function of a class constructor (Why do I use the Super(props) all the time?)